johnreynoldsventure/Trules-for-decisions/docs/index.md

 ![Decision is hiding in plain sight](/assets/images/DecisionDiceColor.jpg)

-[Trules®](https://trules.app) helps solve those problems by helping you separate the solution from the noise.
+[Trules®](https://trules.app) helps solve those problems by helping you find the solution in the noise.

 ## Articles:
 <ul>